-If you are using a MIDI controller pedal with a let's say more simple software structure - meaning the controller pedal does not "know" which amp or cabinet is currently in use - or if the number if CC messages in a preset is limited, it might work for you to use the 222 Control Change mode "1".
-In this mode the 222 only processes Control Change messages having the value 127 ("switch on"), after switching off every amp or cabinet which is currently in use.
+If you are using a MIDI controller pedal with a let's say more simple software structure - meaning the controller pedal does not "know" which amp or cabinet is currently in use - or if the number of CC messages in a preset is limited, it might work for you better using the 444s Control Change mode '1'.
+With that mode the 444 will process Control Change messages with value 127 ("switch on") only after switching off the previously selected amp or cabinet.

-If you are not sure which CC Mode is best for you, always start out with CC Mode 0, which is the 222 factory default.
-This is the correct mode for most cases, especially if you are sending single CC messages, and not presets of several CC messages.
+If you are unsure about which CC Mode works best for you, start with Mode '0'.
+This is also the 444s factory default.
+This is the right mode for almost any cases, especially if you are sending single CC messages, and not presets of several CC messages.

-When programing presets of CC messages to your MIDI controler, always keep in mind that the 222 works after certain rules for the switching process mentioned before.

-I.e. if you prgram a preset that sends commands to switch on two amps at a time, the 222 will only show an error status (Er) in the display.
+When programing presets of CC messages to your MIDI controler, always keep in mind that the 444 works after certain rules for the switching process mentioned before.
+I.e. if you program a preset that sends commands to switch on two amps at a time, the 444 will only show an error status (Er) in the display.